2021 PACE OF PLAY POLICY

 Exceptions where penalties may be avoided:

-If the group fails to regain its position on the course after being notified that it is out of position, each player in the group will be liable to a one-stroke penalty and the group will be expected to regain its position within two holes.
+If the group fails to regain its position on the course after being notified that it is out of position, each player in the group taking more than one minute for a stroke will be liable to a one-stroke penalty, and the group will be expected to regain its position within a few holes.
 Additional penalties may be applied by the Committee for excessive delays.